kech-app/ashx/README.md

 - ashx-vscode-extension : see https://ballerina.io/

 ## Project Roadmap
-- 2024: Build early products 2024 - Bootstrapping (Me and whoever is interested)
+- 2024: Build early products 2024 - Bootstrapping
-- 2025: Get absorbed by ash project - Delegate implementation and ownership to ash core team
+- 2025: Get absorbed by ash project - Delegate implementation and ownership (maybe to ash core team)
-- 2025: Support AshX integration in a commercial project - Monetization.
-(This is my real focus)
+- 2025: Support AshX integration in a commercial project (like Kech.app 2025) - Monetization
-- 2026: Design by comity - Stabilisation and sustainability
+- 2026: Design by comity - Stabilisation and sustainability of .ashx file format